Can Psoriatic Arthritis Make You Tired?

-7. Make your bedroom for sleep and sex only.
-Remove the TV, computer, cell phone, and other distractions.
+- Make your bedroom for sleep and sex only.
+Remove the TV, computer, cellphone, and other distractions.
 Keep the room dark, quiet, and cool.

-8. Use comfortable, supportive bedding.
-If your mattress or pillows aren’t comfy, you might not be able to stay asleep.
+- Use comfortable, supportive bedding.
+If your mattress and pillows aren’t comfy, you might not be able to stay asleep.
 Your pain may even get worse.
 Think about getting pillows or buying a new mattress.

-10. Follow your treatment plan.
+- Follow your treatment plan.
 Take your medications as prescribed to ease inflammation and pain.
 That should minimize fatigue.
 Set reminders on your phone so you don’t forget to take them.
-Let your doctor know if you feel side effects.
-Don't adjust the dose or stop taking them on your own.
+Don’t be afraid to ask your doctor if a medication could be to blame, but never adjust the dose or stop taking them on your own.